Tributes as leading South African reporter dies of COVID-19

 She is survived by her son Mikhail Brown and her brother Zain.

-South Africa has now recorded a cumulative total of more than 1.5 confirmed infections, including more than 50,000 deaths, since the pandemic began last year.
+South Africa has now recorded a cumulative total of more than 1.5 million confirmed infections, including more than 50,000 deaths, since the pandemic began last year.

 More than 83,000 health workers have been vaccinated since it began its inoculation drive two weeks ago.
 South Africa’s government aims to vaccinate 67% of its population, about 40 million people, by the end of the year, although critics say the goal is unrealistic.